Lawley Primary School

 • Open-door policy ensures that the class teacher and the SENDCo are available to discuss any worries and concerns.

 • Pupils at Lawley are fully involved in their learning education.
-Each support map for SEND children is discussed with the pupil and their views are recorded.
+Support maps are discussed with pupils, and their views are recorded.

-• This year, we started a termly SEN coffee morning where parents/carers were invited to come in and speak to the SENDCo and other members of staff who may be working alongside their child.
-During 2021-2022, we had a focus session on ELSA and SALT support offered in school.
+• SEN coffee morning where parents/carers were invited to come in and speak to the SENDCo and other members of staff who may be working alongside their child.

 • A termly SEND newsletter.